schlumpfling42/nnsfw/README.md

 The example project contains a [simple JMeter test case](example/jmeter-test.jmx) thatw runs the 4 basic HTTP requests the framework supports PUT, POST, GET and DELETE.
 The test runs several of these operations with 20 parallel threads.

-On an 8 core machine the server is able to
+On an 8 core machine the server is able to execute
 - more than 10 requests per second on requests doing a lookup and write operation,
 - more than 20 requests per second on a simple write and
 - more then 100 requests per second on a read operation.